David Byerman: Secretary of the Senate

 David Byerman was the 40th secretary of the Senate for the Nevada Senate.
 He was appointed by then-Senate Majority Leader Steven Horsford on August 18, 2010 and was then unanimously elected by the full Nevada Senate on February 7, 2011 and on February 4, 2013.

-David Byerman was the first Southern Nevada resident ever appointed to serve as Secretary of the Senate.
+Byerman was the first Southern Nevada resident appointed as Secretary of the Senate.
 The position is full-time and non-partisan.
-As Secretary of the Senate, Byerman served as the Chief Executive Officer and Parliamentarian for the Nevada State Senate.
+As Secretary of the Senate, Byerman served as the chief executive officer and Parliamentarian for the Nevada State Senate.
 The Secretary of the Senate oversees a session staff that grows to over 100 during legislative sessions, and includes legislative staff, floor staff, sergeants at arms, research assistants, and others.

 Secretary Byerman implemented a wide variety of initiatives to increase accessibility and transparency in government during his terms of office.
-Channel 21 serves as a communications channel for the Senate and includes Senate news and information, explanations about jargon and legislative terminology, live video of Senate committee and floor sessions, national and local news, and meeting information.
-SENarts was a partnership among the Nevada Senate, Nevada Division of Museums and Nevada Arts Council that included arts competitions, programs, and a campaign to build the Senate’s permanent art collection. uLegislate was a simulation in the Senate Chambers that offered visitors the chance to play the roles of Senators and Senate officers on the floor of the Senate.
+Channel 21 is a communications channel for the Senate and includes Senate news and information, explanations about jargon and legislative terminology, live video of Senate committee and floor sessions, national and local news, and meeting information.
+SENarts was a partnership among the Nevada Senate, Nevada Division of Museums and Nevada Arts Council that included arts competitions, programs, and a campaign to build the Senate's permanent art collection. uLegislate was a simulation in the Senate Chambers that offered visitors the chance to play the roles of Senators and Senate officers on the floor of the Senate.

 After a change in party control in the Senate for the 2015 Legislative Session, the new Republican leadership announced that former secretary Claire J. Clift would be re-appointed to the job.